rapodaca/dialect/src/manuscript.md

 It is an error to assign a stereodescriptor to any atom that is not tetracoordinate, or which has more than one virtual hydrogen.

+Not all tetracoordinate atoms will be *stereocenters*.
+A stereocenter is an atom whose "ligand permutation produces stereoisomers," as defined by Mislow and Siegel.[@mislow1984] In the context of Dialect, a stereocenter must be tetracoordinate.
+Readers should avoid the assignment of stereodescriptors to atoms that are not stereocenters.

+Special handling is required for *undefined stereocenters*.
+A stereocenter is undefined if it lacks a stereodescriptor.
+Omitting a stereodescriptor conveys to readers that no information about the stereocenter's configuration is known.
+The configuration could correspond to `TH1` or `TH2`.
+Alternatively, a mixture of configurations may be present.
+This interpretation is consistent with the one used by molfile format.[@ctfileFormats]

 # Syntax

 A Dialect string ("string") is a sequence of one or more UTF-8 characters encoding one or more molecular graphs.
 The internal structure of a string reflects a depth-first traversal of the corresponding molecular graphs.
 As such, the syntax supports branches, cycles, and disconnected components.